Coronavirus & Your Parks (Updated 11/17/20)

-In light of current orders and recommendations issued by Gov. Mike DeWine and the Ohio Department of Health, Geauga Park District is taking a number of measures to limit the spread of the coronavirus (COVID-19) through park facilities, programs and events.
+In light of current orders and recommendations issued by Gov. Mike DeWine and the Ohio Department of Health, Geauga Park District is taking a number of measures to limit the spread of the coronavirus in public spaces.

 UPDATE 11/17/20: In compliance with the State of Ohio’s most recent orders, all public and private gatherings of more than 10 people are prohibited.
 Additionally, Geauga Park District asks our guests to comply with mask wearing; face coverings are required for anyone 10 years and older inside all buildings and enclosed lodges and outside whenever social distancing is not possible.
 The State of Ohio’s orders apply to public programs and events in the parks as well as facility reservations.
 Activities scheduled to last longer than the current curfew will be cancelled.
 Please continue to check our website before attending any programs or events, as all are subject to change or be cancelled.
 Thank you!